tarwn/lessthandot-hugo/blogs/content/posts/2010-12-30-red-gate-sql-monitor.md

 </strong>

-Let’s think of a high-level database view in a few ways
+Let's think of a high-level database view in a few ways

   1. Information to better help us quickly troubleshoot issues
   2. Documentation